-Chris Rootham is a partner with Nelligan O’Brien Payne, and practises in the Labour Law and Employment Law groups.
+Chris Rootham is a partner with Nelligan O’Brien Payne, and practices in the Labour Law and Employment Law groups.
 He advises employees and trade unions in issues related to labour, constitutional law, administration, privacy, and personal information.

+As the Director of Research for the firm, Chris assists all lawyers and consultants with complicated legal research.
 He currently co-teaches the Employment Law course at the University of Ottawa.
 He has also taught written advocacy to moot court students, participated in the Dean’s Research and Writing Fellows Program, and taught Labour Law at Queen’s University.

 After Chris clerked at the Federal Court of Appeal, he completed a Masters of Labour Law degree at the London School of Economics.

 Chris is the author of Labour and Employment Law in the Federal Public Service.
 This resource explains the complex laws and regulations governing the federal public service in Canada.

 Chris enjoys the puzzle of the law, piecing together and solving a problem using legal knowledge and mechanisms.
 He can often be found poring over law reports, and he is dedicated to remaining up-to-date with legal trends.
 Chris is committed to his clients, and always strives to be responsive and accessible to them.